A radial scalar product for Kerr quasinormal modes: Scope and organization

 \subsection{Scope}

 This article discusses \qnm{} solutions to \tk{} radial equation in the context of isolated Kerr \bh{s}, absent any effects beyond \gr{}.
-Some aspects of the discussion make minimal physical assumptions, while others are specific to \gw{} \rd{}.
-Broadly, the reader is cautioned that the author does not aspire to the language of formal mathematical rigor (e.g. the text will not include theorems and lemmas).
-Most mathematical arguments make no assumption about spin weight, $s$.
+Some aspects of the discussion make minimal physical assumptions, while others are specific to \gw{} \rd{}. {Broadly, this work studies the discrete spectra of \tk{}'s radial equation.
+By construction, all versions of this equation are predicated on a single \qnm{} frequency (i.e. the radial equation for \qnm{s} may only be deﬁned for a single frequency at a time).
+The underlying perspective of this work is that the structure \qnm{} frequencies is influenced by the underlying structure of the discrete spectra of the radial equation for single frequencies.
+This concept is outlined in \sec{s2a}, and it is encapsulated by the overtone number, $n$.
+It is known that many references refer to the overtone number as being heuristically related to an “apparent” order in the imaginary part of \qnm{} frequencies \cite{Berti:2005ys,Nollert:1999ji,Nollert:1998ys}.
+That apparent order is equally present in the \qnm{} separation constants, and in the context of this work, each \qnm{} separation constant is one of many radial eigenvalues.} Most mathematical arguments make no assumption about spin weight, $s$.
 However, $s\in \{-2,+2\}$ are given particular attention due to their correspondence with \grad{}.
 Further, \tk{}'s radial equation, even when formatted for the \qnms{}, may be considered for \textit{any} frequency.
 Therefore, much of this article's content is not specific to the \qnm{}'s frequencies, but rather the structure of \tk{}'s radial equation when formatted with \qnm{} boundary conditions.
-This article's central result is a \textit{frequency dependent} scalar product; however, it is also noted in \sec{s3b} that this is but one of a number of equivalent formulations.
-For example, a \textit{frequency independent} scalar product is shown in \eqn{p31}, and its relation to this article's frequency dependent scalar product is described in adjacent text.
-That scalar product may be of future interest to an investigation analogous to Ref.~\cite{London:2020uva}, where different \qnm{} frequencies are studied simultaneously to learn about the completeness and biorthogonality properties of the \qnm{}'s spheroidal harmonics.
-Throughout this article, \qnm{} frequencies are used to evaluate numerical examples due to their relevance to \gw{} theory and experiment. \qnm{} frequencies for this article have been generated using Leaver's method via the publicly available \texttt{positive} and \texttt{qnm} Python packages~\cite{positive:2020,Stein:2019mop}.
+The reader is cautioned that the author does not aspire to the language of formal mathematical rigor (e.g. the text will not include theorems and lemmas). {This article's primary focus is a {frequency dependent} scalar product that is uniquely determined by a choice of radial coordinate and the \qnm{} boundary conditions.
+While it is noted in \sec{s3b} that this product is related to a range of ostensibly frequency independent products, a key feature of all such products is that they are conditioned on the frequency parameter used to separate \tk{'s} equation.
+In that sense, all such products are frequency dependent: some place the frequency dependence in a pre-factor in front of the \qnm{} radial functions, while others, including the one studies here, place the frequency dependence within the scalar product's weight function.
+This concept is expanded upon in \sec{s3b}. } Throughout this article, \qnm{} frequencies are used to evaluate numerical examples due to their relevance to \gw{} theory and experiment. \qnm{} frequencies for this article have been generated using Leaver's method via the publicly available \texttt{positive} and \texttt{qnm} Python packages~\cite{positive:2020,Stein:2019mop}.
 All numerical results presented have been computed with $64$ significant figures of precision via the \texttt{mpmath} package~\cite{mpmath}.